-If we find a difference between the number of animals you claim in a scheme year and the number of animals that are eligible, we will reduce your payment by a percentage error rate.
+If we find a difference between the number of animals you claim in a scheme year and the number of animals that are eligible, we will reduce your payment using a percentage error rate.

-To find the percentage error rate, we divide the number of animals found as not eligible by the number of animals remaining eligible.
+To find the percentage error rate, we divide the number of animals found to be not eligible by the number of animals that are eligible - example below.
 We have five levels of penalties.

-level one - where there are three or fewer penalty animals, we will reduce your payment by the percentage error rate
+• level one - where there are three or fewer penalty animals, we will reduce your payment by the percentage error rate

-Penalty levels two, three or four apply when the number of penalty animals is four or more.
+Penalty levels two, three, four or five apply when the number of non-eligible animals is four or more.

-- level two if the percentage error rate is not more than 10 per cent, we will reduce your payment by the percentage error rate - level three if the percentage error rate is more than 10 per cent but not more than 20 per cent, we will reduce your payment by twice the percentage error rate - level four if the percentage error rate is more than 20 per cent, we will not pay you under that year's scheme
+- level two if the percentage error rate is a maximum of 10 per cent, we will reduce your payment by the percentage error rate - level three if the percentage error rate is more than 10 per cent to a maximum of 20 per cent, we will reduce your payment by twice the percentage error rate - level four if the percentage error rate is more than 20 per cent, we will not pay you under that year's scheme - level five if the percentage error rate is more than 50 per cent, we will not pay you under that year's scheme.
+Additionally, we will also apply a fine to other payments you are entitled to over the following three scheme years.
+The fine will be equivalent to the payment you would have received had there been no errors in your application